 Mitchell Fairchild, a design and technology teacher in the Wayside School District in Texas and the co-founder of I.C.E.T., said that teachers often say, " ‘Students grew up in an age of computers, so they know about all of this already.'
 Well, yes, they do to an extent, but they don't know how to use it properly."

 They may, for example, know how to surf the web and use social media, but they don't understand that what they put out there is there forever, whether it's an inappropriate picture, a bullying comment or even a drug reference.

 Sanders expanded on this idea:

-Sanders used the example of Twitter he said that Twitter can be used to create personal class hashtags like, "#AskScienceSanders," which students can use to tweet questions rather than shouting them out.
+Sanders used Twitter as an example.
+He said Twitter can be used to create personal class hashtags like "#AskScienceSanders," which students can use to tweet questions rather than shouting them out.

 However, assuming that all of today's students are digital natives in the first place is problematic because it doesn't consider the digital divide.

 "We have a huge population of our kids that don't have technology outside school," said Robinson.
 "The very first time they see it is in the classroom, so to assume that they just know what to do is like assuming kids know how to read just because they look at a book.
 It's naive to think everyone has access."